 Click here to download the music

-I do not set any bandwidth limits, but you don't need to download all files at once - get what you want and come back again.
-They're not going anywhere this time. :-) Full contents of download folder can be found in this text file (use ctrl+f to search), for more information see the original Ceol Alainn blog, or its artist index, or ask Google.
+I do not set any bandwidth limits - you're welcome to download everything at once, or get what you want and come back again.
+These files are not going anywhere this time. :-) Full contents of the download folder can be found in this text file (use ctrl+f to search), for more information see the original Ceol Alainn blog, or its artist index, or ask Google.

 If you don't know how to download music from here, or have any problems with that, try reading Download FAQ.